Greetings from the staff of Preus Library!

 Don’t forget--general research help can be found in the Research Guides created by your librarians for courses and subjects, as well as on the Library Help page, which has tutorials on using the catalog, finding books, and searching some of our most-used databases.

 Library instruction will be provided virtually via synchronous and asynchronous methods.
 Faculty, please contact your subject liaison to arrange an activity with your class.

-ILL requests for books and articles may be submitted via the "Request item through Interlibrary Loan" links in catalog records or by filling out a blank request form on your ILLiad account.
+ILL requests for books and articles may be submitted via the "Request item through Interlibrary Loan" links in catalog records or by filling out a blank request form on your ILL account.
 Once ILLs have arrived and are ready for check-out, you will receive an email notification to pick up the item from the library Circulation Desk.
 Off-campus delivery is not available.

 Note: Not all libraries in the United States are offering complete interlibrary loan services during the COVID-19 pandemic.
 If you are requesting an uncommon item that is not held by many libraries, please be aware that there may be significant delays and difficulties locating an available copy for you.

 If you have any questions about interlibrary loan services during this time, please email Emily Mineart at firstname.lastname@example.org.

-The Archives continues to provide reference and research assistance virtually.
-Individuals are welcome to email email@example.com or call (563) 387-1805 during business hours with questions or to schedule a virtual reference appointment.
+The Archives continues to provide reference and research assistance.
+Individuals are welcome to email email@example.com or call (563) 387-1805 during business hours with questions or to schedule a reference appointment, virtually or on-site.

-The Reading Room is closed to the public and drop-in visitors.
+The Reading Room is closed to drop-in visitors.
 Please contact the archivist to schedule an appointment for your visit.
 The archivist will make reasonable accommodations to provide scans of archival documents as needed, providing the originals are stable enough for reproduction.
 Faculty, staff, and administrators needing to access physical files in the course of their work may make an appointment to visit the Reading Room, or have select files sent to them by email or campus mail.

 If you have any questions about archival services during this time, please contact Hayley Jackson at firstname.lastname@example.org.